Speech by the Regional Director at the event to announce the Goodwill Ambassador for Hepatitis in South-East Asia Region

-I have invited Mr Bachchan to WHO South-East Asia Region’s governing body meeting in Maldives in September where Health Ministers from our Member States would together set the health agenda for the Region.
-We would immensely benefit by Mr Bachchan’s advocacy for Hepatitis.
+I have invited Mr Bachchan to WHO South-East Asia Region’s governing body meeting in Maldives in September, where Health Ministers from our Member States will together set the health agenda for the Region.
+We would benefit immensely from Mr Bachchan’s hepatitis-related advocacy.

 I look very much forward to a productive, impactful partnership, and to achieving a Region in which hepatitis no longer threatens public health, and which is healthier, happier and more productive as a result.